lgatto/BiocMassSpecWorkingGroup/README.md

 ## Packages

-Bioconductor packages are annotated with *biocView* tags:
+Bioconductor packages are annotated with *biocView* tags.
+As of release 3.14, there are:

 ### MassSpectrometry
 - 118  packages
 - 124  maintainers
-- n97  unique maintainers
+- 97  unique maintainers
 - 450  contributors
 - Explore [MassSpectrometry](https://bioconductor.org/packages/release/BiocViews.html#___MassSpectrometry) packages